swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Introduction

 \section{Introduction}

 Currently, deep learning has achieved outstanding performance in many fields, including self-driving car~\cite{bojarski2016end}, face detection~\cite{zhang2016joint} and machine translation~\cite{cho2014learning}.
-The deep learning frameworks such as Caffe~\cite{jia2014caffe}, TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{ketkar2017introduction} and MxNet~\cite{chen2015mxnet}, provide an efficient platform to support the research and development on intelligent applications.
+The deep learning frameworks such as TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{ketkar2017introduction}, MxNet~\cite{chen2015mxnet}, and Caffe~\cite{jia2014caffe}, provide an efficient platform to support the research and development on intelligent applications.
 In the meanwhile, emerging deep learning algorithms exhibit increasing demands for massive computation power.
-To satisfy the computation demand, various accelerating hardwares such GPU and FPGA have been applied in the deep learning field.
-Current deep learning frameworks almost rely on the high performance libraries such as cuDNN~\cite{chetlur2014cudnn} and MKL~\cite{wang2014intel}, which are provided by the hardware vender to accelerate the deep learning application.
-With new deep learning algorithms and hardwares arising rapidly, the engineering cost for porting the algorithm to the hardware, has increased dramatically.
-It is necessary to find a way to deploy these emerging deep learning algorithms on the various underlying hardwares automatically and efficiently.
+To satisfy the computation demand, various accelerating hardwares such as GPU, FPGA~\cite{wang2016dlau} and ASIC~\cite{jouppi2017datacenter} have been applied in the deep learning field.
+Current deep learning frameworks almost rely on the high performance libraries such as cuDNN~\cite{chetlur2014cudnn} and MKL~\cite{wang2014intel}, which are provided by the hardware vendors to accelerate the deep learning workloads.
+With new deep learning algorithms and hardwares arising rapidly, the engineering cost for porting the algorithms to the hardwares has increased dramatically.
+It is necessary to find a way to deploy these emerging deep learning algorithms on the underlying hardwares automatically and efficiently.